Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion

 Exploring the structural information present in EEG signals is vital for capturing the complex connectivity patterns and topographical relationships within the brain.
 EEG signals exhibit natural spatial and temporal dependencies among different electrodes and brain regions, which can provide valuable insights into brain dynamics and emotional processes.
-Integrating the structural information into the contrastive learning framework is crucial to enhance the model's ability to capture meaningful representations and improve overall performance.
-On the other hand, graph contrastive learning (GCL) has emerged as a powerful technique that leverages structured information in data, expanding the capabilities of contrastive learning to incorporate rich contextual information in graph data \cite{you2020graph}.
-In the context of EEG modeling, GCL provides a valuable framework for exploring the inherent relationships among EEG channels and capturing structural information embedded in brain signals.
+Graph contrastive learning (GCL) has emerged as a powerful technique that leverages structured information in data, expanding the capabilities of contrastive learning to incorporate rich contextual information in graph data \cite{you2020graph}.
 Integrating GCL into EEG analysis holds the potential for facilitating a more comprehensive analysis of brain function and its implications, specifically by considering the interplay between different EEG channels within the complex and dynamic realm of emotional processing.
 The intricate connectivity patterns within the brain could be uncovered and the understanding of how different channels interact and contribute to the overall emotional experience could be deepened.